 Using sharding, every node will only carry a subset of the data and tends to validate only these transactions.
 Now, in case, the node requires the transaction information of the blocks that is no carried by it, the node contacts some other node for the required information.
 This is something that has left the experts perplexed.

 Nothing comes without a fair share of issues.
 The same goes with Sharding.
 Let us break down some of the issues in Sharding:

 Network Sharding – How easy it sounds when we say that the node will be broken down into smaller shards?
 But in real life, it is not at all easy.
 Experts need to exercise ample care while allocating nodes to shards so that it remains secure as ever.
 A consensus protocol like Proof of Work can be a possible solution to this problem.

-Transaction Sharding – Another issue with Sharding will be the way transaction will be processed thereafter.
+Transaction Sharding – Another issue with Sharding will be the way transactions will be processed thereafter.
 If any user requests a transaction, the system should be secure enough that it doesn’t allow multiple processing of such a transaction.
 An account based system should largely solve this issue.

 State Sharding – It is considered as the most difficult issue to overcome.
 In an account based model, if a transaction takes place between two different shards, it is normal that it will consume more time to process.
 We must pay attention that such time taken will not overweigh the benefits of sharding.
 The most reasonable solution to this issue is to reduce or stop cross shard communication but it is not without its share of cons.

 The developers at Ethereum are still searching for a simpler solution, opting for ‘off-chain’ transactions is also an area to dive deep.
 These micropayment channels impart reasonable support without posing any burden on the platform.